gem/oq-engine/docs/effective-realizations.rst

    4,YoungsEtAl1997SSlab: ['<2,b1,*_*_*_*_b53_*_*,w=0.2>']
    4,ZhaoEtAl2006SSlab: ['<3,b1,*_*_*_*_b54_*_*,w=0.4>']>

-This is a SHARE calculation where a lot of tectonic region types have been completely filtered out, so the original 3200 realizations have been reduced to merely 4 for 5 different tectonic region types.
+This is a case where a lot of tectonic region types have been completely filtered out, so the original 160 realizations have been reduced to merely 4 for 5 different tectonic region types.

 - the first TRT with GSIM `AtkinsonBoore2003SInter` contributes to all the realizations;